dimitri/pgloader/pgloader.1.md

 Any place where you could enter a *whitespace* will accept a comment too.

+### Batch behaviour options

+All pgloader commands have support for a *WITH* clause that allows for specifying options.
+Some options are generic and accepted by all commands, such as the *batch behaviour options*, and some options are specific to a data source kind, such as the CSV *skip header* options.

+The global batch behaviour options are:

+  - *batch rows*

+    Takes a numeric value as argument, used as the maximum number of rows allowed in a batch.
+The default is `25 000` and can be changed to try having better performances characteristics or to control pgloader memory usage;

+  - *batch size*

+    Takes a memory unit as argument, such as *20 MB*, its default value.
+    Accepted multipliers are *kB*, *MB*, *GB*, *TB* and *PB*.
+The case is important so as not to be confused about bits versus bytes, we're only talking bytes here.

+  - *batch concurrency*

+    Takes a numeric value as argument, defaults to `10`.
+That's the number of batches that pgloader is allows to build in memory, even when only a single batch at a time might be sent to PostgreSQL.

+    Supporting more than a single batch being sent at a time is on the TODO list of pgloader, but is not implemented yet.
+This option is about controling the memory needs of pgloader as a trade-off to the performances characteristics, and not about parallel activity of pgloader.

+Other options are specific to each input source, please refer to specific parts of the documentation for their listing and covering.

 ### LOAD CSV

 This command instructs pgloader to load data from a `CSV` file.
 Here's an